- This new Southern gothic film looks good Yohana Desta, Vanity Fair

 Is there an ‘evidence-based’ approach to fighting the Coronavirus?
 As it is so new: no. This means policymakers must rely on epistemic practices that are more defeasible than the scientific evidence that we are used to hearing.
 But that does not mean a default to light-touch intervention is prudent during a pandemic response.
 Instead, the approaches that use models with reasonable assumptions based on evidence from unfolding case-studies are the best we can do.
-Right now, they suggest we should err on the side of caution, physical distancing, and isolation while medical treatments are tested.
+Right now, I think, given my moral commitments, this suggests policymakers should err on the side of caution, physical distancing, and isolation while medical treatments are tested.

 [slightly edited to distinguish my personal position from my epistemic standpoint]

 About 40 US deaths so far.
 The French have double that with 1/5 the population.
 My skeptical fiber is on full.
 Still I am washing my hands.
 When I run out of rubbing alcohol, I will use cheap brandy – of which I have plenty, of course.
 Oh, I almost forgot: I have decided to stop French kissing completely if the occasion arises!
 Extraordinary times require extraordinary measures!
 Count on me.
 I am wondering what the libertarian response should be to this public crises (plural).